Raptorbytes/RaptorZB/README.md

 * Bomb final zip format selection (Example: .7z, .rar, .tar, etc)
 * Open-source it??
 (Probably)
 * Make it in a better and faster language like Rust or C/CPP
+* Add a mode selection for recursive zips and just spam files.

 ### Programming Language(s):